ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 #endif // EEPROM
 ```

-If the driver you add is a controller driver, open nfcProcessCtrl.cpp and find the code
+If the driver you add is a Controller driver, open nfcProcessCtrl.cpp and find the code
 ```
 NFCProcessController::NFCProcessController(events::EventQueue &queue) :
         // pins: mosi, miso, sclk, ssel, irq, rst